Floorp-Projects/Floorp/toolkit/components/search/docs/SearchConfigurationSchema.rst

 ===========================

 .. note::
-    This configuration is currently being implemented in `Bug 1542235`_.
+    This configuration is currently under testing for nightly builds only, see `Bug 1542235`_ for more status information.

 This document outlines the details of the schema and how the various sub-parts interact.
 For the full fields and descriptions, please see the `schema itself`_.